nikhilsbhat/gocd-cli/docs/doc/gocd-cli_pipeline_find.md

 ```
   -a, --absolute-path     when enabled prints absolute path of the pipelines
+      --detailed          when enabled prints the detailed pipelines information
   -h, --help              help for find
   -f, --path string       path to search for all GoCD pipeline files
       --pattern strings   list of patterns to match while searching for all GoCD pipeline files (default [*.gocd.yaml,*.gocd.json,*.gocd.groovy])